The Duplex Drive Tanks of Omaha Beach (a) Limited Means and Makeshift Solutions

 Destroyers’ Inshore Support at Omaha beach - Motion Picture Evidence

-Found in an obscure film clip of the D-Day landings at Omaha Beach on 6 June 1944 were several sequences showing the critical action of destroyers closing into the beach and blasting enemy defenses.
+Found in an obscure film clip of the D-Day landings at Omaha Beach on 6 June 1944 were several sequences showing the critical action of destroyers closing in to the beach and blasting enemy defenses.
 I believe it is the only motion picture film of the action that may well have been the turning point in the battle for Omaha Beach.
 Click below to learn about this critical action and follow an analysis of the film.

 Several months ago, I was asked to do some research for a documentary film project on an Army combat cameraman who landed on Omaha Beach on D-Day, 6 June 1944.
 As with most of these requests, it ended up involving many, many hours reviewing the scattered film clips and photos that have survived.
 Although the invasion was a momentous event, the vast bulk of the visual record consists of some pretty routine, even boring material.
 I was trying to track the progress of a specific landing craft, tank (LCT) and identify the time it beached.
 Normally, a quick look at an image is enough to let you know that it isn’t relevant and you move on to the next hundred or so images.
 So, as I was reviewing a particular film clip shot by an Army motion picture cameraman aboard the LCT, I quickly dismissed the clip; it had been taken too early in the day and the LCT was much too far offshore.
 As I was about to fast-forward, something caught my attention.
 The clip showed a mass of landing craft milling offshore, part of the backlog that was created when crowded conditions on the narrow beach caused beachmasters to halt further landings of vehicles and equipment.